OokTech/TW5-Bob/Configuration.md

   - `servePlugin` is not `false` than any child wiki served will include the Bob plugin.
 So you can serve wikis that don't normally have the plugin and edit them as though they did.
+  - `servePluginWithoutLogin` (external server only) if set to `no` and `servePlugin` isn't set to `false` than the Bob plugin will only be served to people who are logged in.
+So anyone not logged in a single file wiki that doesn't save anything to the server and doesn't update when changes are made to the wiki on the server.
+If this is set to `no` a person would have to login and then reload the wiki to get the version with the Bob plugin.
 - `heartbeat` settings for the heartbeat that makes sure the browser and server are still connected.
 You can almost certainly ignore these settings.
   - `interval` the heartbeat message is sent every `interval` milliseconds